promisinganuj/teams-bot/README.md

    - Set expiration (24 months recommended)
    - Click "Add" and **immediately copy the secret value** (you won't see it again!)

+   **Add Microsoft Graph API Permissions (Required for Teams App Upload):**
+   - In the same Azure AD App Registration, go to "API permissions"
+   - Click "Add a permission" → "Microsoft Graph" → "Application permissions"
+   - Search and select: `AppCatalog.ReadWrite.All`
+   - Click "Add permissions"
+   - Click "Grant admin consent for [Your Organization]" (requires admin rights)
+   - Wait for status to show "Granted for [Your Organization]"

+   > **⚠️ Important**: Without `AppCatalog.ReadWrite.All` permission, the Teams app upload will fail with "403 Forbidden" error.

 3. **Configure Bot Endpoint**
    - Back in your Bot resource, under "Settings" → "Configuration"
    - Set **Messaging endpoint**: `https://your-app-name.azurewebsites.net/api/messages`